stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 This is our final command in `git branch -vv | grep '[origin/.*: gone]' | awk '{print $1}' | xargs git branch -d`.

-The `xargs` utility works by reading “space, tab, newline and end-of-file delimited strings from the standard input” and executing a utility with the strings as arguments.
+The `xargs` utility works by reading "space, tab, newline and end-of-file delimited strings from the standard input" and executing a utility with the strings as arguments.

 In our case that means it reads the newline delimited branch names that are piped from the `awk` utility and passes them as arguments to `git branch -d`, our utility.